google-ai-edge/mediapipe/mediapipe/examples/coral/README.md

 # Coral Dev Board Setup (experimental)

 **Dislaimer**: Running MediaPipe on Coral is experimental, and this process may not be exact and is subject to change.
-These instructions have only been tested on the coral dev board with OS version _mendel day_, and may vary for different devices and workstations.
+These instructions have only been tested on the [Coral Dev Board](https://coral.ai/products/dev-board/) with Mendel 4.0, and may vary for different devices and workstations.

-This file describes how to prepare a Google Coral Dev Board and setup a linux Docker container for building MediaPipe applications that run on Edge TPU.
+This file describes how to prepare a Coral Dev Board and setup a Linux Docker container for building MediaPipe applications that run on Edge TPU.

 ## Before creating the Docker